Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 And then, just as suddenly as we found repose within the Quinta, we abruptly re-entered the sunny countryside of Portugal, just beyond the bend.
 Here comes the heat.

-Walking onward, for about 1.5 kilometers, we were welcomed to the town of Vila Nova da Barquinha, at about 8.1 kilometers, by this little barking, but harmless doggie.
+Walking onward, for about 1.5 kilometers, on open dirt lanes, we entered the town of Vila Nova da Barquinha, after about 8.1 kilometers total.

 Continuing on the Rua do Pedregoso, while in town limits, it appears quite rural.

-In the center of town, there is a very distinctive pedestrian railroad crossing.
+After crossing the N3, in the center of town, there is a very distinctive pedestrian railroad crossing, below.

 The actual town center is to the east of the Camino and there are several accommodations there, if you wish to walk off-Camino for more than a kilometer.
 Click here to see them.